San Borjitas Cave Paintings near Mulegé, Baja California Sur

 With the main painting being located 5 to 8 metres from the ground, the Cochimí told the missionaries that it may have been the work of giants.

-Some scientists have theorised that the Cochimí denied creating the artwork to keep their Indigenous culture sacred.
+Some scientists have theorised that the Cochimí did create the paintings but denied it to keep their Indigenous culture sacred.
 Through carbon dating, we know that the paintings are around 7500 years old.

 There are 80 human-like figures (anthropomorph or ‘monos’) on the ceiling of the San Borjitas cave.
 Some are outlined, others are rounded, many overlap.
 They are decorated with stripes, a checkerboard pattern and dots.
 Most seem to be male.
 The main panel is about 15 metres wide.